-Claire Millett Lima is a mixed media sculpture artist who was raised in the coastal town of Newport, Oregon.
-In 1995, at age 16, she dropped out of highschool so she could focus on her education.
+Claire Millett Lima is a mixed media artist raised in coastal Newport, Oregon.
+At age 16, she dropped out of high school to focus on her education.

-From her dad she learned that being an artist is a way of seeing the world.
+From her dad, she learned that being an artist is a way of seeing;

-From her backyard she learned that weeds tell stories of cultural survival
+From her backyard, she learned that weeds tell stories of survival;

-From her hometown she learned that outcasts and misfits offer secret wisdom
+From her hometown, she learned that misfits offer secret wisdom;

-From her travels she learned that unassuming places can hold immense power
+From her travels, she learned that unassuming places hold immense power;

-My sculptures explore our human tendencies to cast judgments and form limiting beliefs and invite the viewer to challenge their perceptions of good and bad, thereby broadening connections to place and community.
+My sculptures explore our human tendencies to cast judgments and form limiting beliefs and invite the viewer to challenge their perceptions, thereby broadening connections to place and community.

 My process begins with the act of making friends with the places these plants grow… along roadways, under power lines and around construction sites.
-After harvesting, I begin felting, weaving or wrapping the plants in various fibrous materials.
-The sculptures that emerge are lavish, harmonious forms which endeavor to counteract and therefore balance the lens through which these plants are seen.
-The sculptures surfaces are alive with texture and topographical elements, sometimes meandering and sometimes gridlike, to represent my physical journey and solidify the importance of placemaking.
+After harvesting, I felt, weave or wrap the plants in various fibrous materials.
+The sculptures that emerge are lavish, harmonious forms that counteract and balance the lens through which these plants are seen.
+The forms’ surfaces are alive with texture and topographical elements, sometimes meandering and sometimes gridlike, to represent my physical journey and solidify the importance of placemaking.
 Shimmering gold and copper embellishments symbolize the higher frequencies where unity and understanding are experienced.